An NGC 1068-Informed Understanding of Neutrino Emission of the Active Galactic Nucleus TXS 0506+056: Introduction

 \section{Introduction}

 Understanding the high-energy neutrino emission of the ``blazar" TXS~0506+056, the first cosmic ray accelerator identified in a multimessenger campaign in 2017, has presented an unmet challenge.
 Guided by its astronomical classification as a BL Lac object, modeling of neutrino production has been focused on the jet.
 Jets emitting high-energy photons are unlikely to be intense neutrino sources.
-Transparent to photons, protons, even if accelerated along with electrons, are unlikely to find a target to produce neutrinos since the opacity of the jet to protons is one thousand times smaller than the one for gamma rays.
+Transparent to photons, protons, even if accelerated along with electrons, are unlikely to find a target to produce neutrinos since the number of protons available for interaction might be limited due to the jet's low opacity to protons.
 Detailed modeling has confirmed that matching the neutrino flux level of the 2017 burst is challenging; the origin of the gamma-ray-obscured 2014 burst remains a mystery (see, for instance, \citealp{wang2024unifiedmodelmultiepochneutrino,Das_2022,Acciari_2022,Jin_2021,Sahu_2020,Cao_2020,Zhang_2020,winter2019multimessengerinterpretationneutrinostxs,Xue_2019,Padovani_2019,Reimer_2019,Wang_2022,Sahakyan_2018,Keivani_2018,Cerruti_2018}).
 While multi-zone models leveraging a large number of parameters may fit the data, we argue that the mechanism that naturally accommodates the production of neutrinos in the core of the active galaxy NGC~1068 may also contribute to the neutrino production in TXS~0506+056.

 A neutrino source requires the acceleration of protons and the presence of a neutrino-producing target.
 These two requirements may naturally occur close to the black holes at the centers of active galaxies, as underscored by the observation of NGC~1068~\citep{IceCube:2022der}.
 NGC~1068 is among the brightest nearby active galaxies.
 Time-integrated searches using IceCube data have identified an excess of high-energy neutrinos from its direction~\citep{icecube2022evidence}.
 The energy flux of neutrinos is one to two orders of magnitude higher than the GeV to TeV gamma-ray flux of this active galaxy.
 This requires a neutrino production site that is opaque to high- and very-high-energy gamma rays, narrowing the possibilities down to the core of the active galaxy~\citep{murase2020hidden, Inoue:2019yfs}.